 King’s is currently refreshing its approach to diversity and inclusion.
 As part of this, we are reviewing all related policies; these will set out the university’s commitments and support all members of the King’s community.

-- Diversity & Inclusion Statement of Policy
+- Equality, Diversity & Inclusion Policy

 This overarching statement outlines the university's commitment to equality and diversity in all its activities and areas of work.